steveworley/decoupledkit-react/docs/gettingstarted-graphql.md

 #### About the .env file

 As stated in the installation steps, you will copy `.env.example` to `.env`.
-For the GraphQL application, this file already includes most of the the proper environment variables to connect each of the entities.
+For the GraphQL application, this file already includes most of the proper environment variables to connect each of the entities.
 The Drupal variables can also be referenced at [http://local.decoupledkit.com/admin/config/services/consumer](http://local.decoupledkit.com/admin/config/services/consumer) after installing the Drupal website locally.

 ```